siyuancncd/CoPINN/README.md

 ## Question?

-If you have any questions, please email siyuanduancn AT gmail DOT com (Siyuan Duan).
+If you have any questions, please email siyuanduancn AT gmail DOT com (Siyuan Duan), wuwenyuan97@gmail.com (Wenyuan Wu).

 ## Acknowledgement